The Best Fountain Pens For Calligraphy (2026)

 Calling all calligraphy beginners: just add a cartridge and you'll be off to the lettering races with this pen!
 Its two parallel plates make for a unique design that achieves more beautiful and sharper handwriting than existing calligraphy pens.

-Even if you're just starting to learn calligraphy, your creativity shouldn't be stifled by your budget.
+Even if you're just starting to learn calligraphy, your creativity shouldn't be limited by your budget.
 This series comes at a very affordable price point and even offers mixable ink colors.
 By using two Pilot Parallel Pens, each with different color cartridges, you can produce gradated lettering by touching the nibs together.

 Color: Silver handle, translucent section, and cap colored to match the nib size